AmberELEC/website/docs/Getting-Started.md

 ## Game Options

-351ELEC has a bunch of emulator settings that can be set directly from [EmulationStation](Glossary).
+AmberELEC has a bunch of emulator settings that can be set directly from [EmulationStation](Glossary).
 They can be set for entire systems, or for single games.
-While 351ELEC tries to have good default settings, how games look is always a matter of personal preference, so it's good to experiment and learn what works for you.
+While AmberELEC tries to have good default settings, how games look is always a matter of personal preference, so it's good to experiment and learn what works for you.

 ### Per System